maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 # Crowdsec Bouncer Traefik plugin

-This plugin aims to implement a Crowdsec Bouncer in a traefik plugin.
+This plugin aims to implement a Crowdsec Bouncer in a Traefik plugin.

 > [CrowdSec](https://www.crowdsec.net/) is an open-source and collaborative IPS (Intrusion Prevention System) and a security suite.
 > We leverage local behavior analysis and crowd power to build the largest CTI network in the world.

-The purpose is to enable treafik to authorize or block requests from IPs based on their reputation and behavior.
+The purpose is to enable Traefik to authorize or block requests from IPs based on their reputation and behavior.

-The crowdsec utility will provide the community blocklist which contains highly reported and validated IPs banned from the crowdsec network.
+The Crowdsec utility will provide the community blocklist which contains highly reported and validated IPs banned from the Crowdsec network.

-When used with crowdsec it will leverage the local API which will analyze traefik logs and take decisions on the requests made by users/bots.
-Malicious actors will be banned based on patterns against your website.
+When used with Crowdsec it will leverage the local API which will analyze Traefik logs and take decisions on the requests made by users/bots.
+Malicious actors will be banned based on patterns used against your website.

-There are 3 operating modes (CrowdsecMode) for this plugin:
+There are 4 operating modes (CrowdsecMode) for this plugin:

 | Mode | Description |
 |------|------|